Beckhoff-USA-Community/SPT-Libraries/README.md

 # About This Repository

-These libraries go hand-in-hand with the [VFFS Demo PLC](https://github.com/Beckhoff-USA-Community/PackML_PLC_Example).
+To see a working sample machine build with this framework, please see our [VFFS Demo PLC](https://github.com/Beckhoff-USA-Community/PackML_PLC_Example){:target="_blank"}.

-This sample is created by [Beckhoff Automation LLC.](https://www.beckhoff.com/en-us/), and is provided as-is under the Zero-Clause BSD license.
+This sample is created by [Beckhoff Automation LLC](https://www.beckhoff.com/en-us/), and is provided as-is under the Zero-Clause BSD license.

-Associated Function Block documentation can be found in the project wiki. https://github.com/Beckhoff-USA-Community/SPT-Libraries/wiki
+# Documentation
+Please visit our [documentation page](https://beckhoff-usa-community.github.io/SPT-Libraries/index.html){:target="_blank"} for detailed information on the contents of this framework as well as thoughts on architecture of machine programs.

 # How to get support
 Should you have any questions regarding the provided sample code, please contact your local Beckhoff support team.
-Contact information can be found on the official Beckhoff website at https://www.beckhoff.com/en-us/support/.
+Contact information can be found on the [official Beckhoff website](https://www.beckhoff.com/en-us/support/).

 # Adding this repo as a TwinCAT PLC Library Repository
 1. Clone this repository to your PC